valentinus/TopicDiff-LDA/README.txt

 # TopicDiff-LDA
 This repository contains the source code and data files used in the experiments reported in the following paper:

-V. R. Hananto, U Serdült, V. Kryssanov, "A Text Segmentation Approach for Automated Annotation of Online Customer Reviews, based on Topic Modeling"
+Hananto, V.R.; Serdült, U.; Kryssanov, V. A Text Segmentation Approach for Automated Annotation of Online Customer Reviews, Based on Topic Modeling.
+Appl.
+Sci.
+2022, 12, 3412. https://doi.org/10.3390/app12073412
-(under review, will be updated when the paper is published)

 Please see the paper for details of the algorithms and the experiments.